garronej/evt/README.md

 evt.post(["time", 1234]);
 ```

-_*Those are introductory example, EVT can do much more thant this._
+_*Those are introductory examples, EVT can do much more than this._

 # Try it